-The intervention on this public building is carried out in stages and in operation.
-The concept is based on the respect of the CROCS building, one of the witnesses of an era that allowed the construction of infrastructures in a very short period of time.
-To consolidate its structures, protect them against fire and rethink the techniques and physics of the building, we chose an approach that results in a rational, open, largely glazed, versatile and flexible construction.
+The work on this public building is carried out in stages and in operation.
+The concept is based on respect for the CROCS building a testament to an area that allowed infrastructures to be constructed in a very short timeframe.
+To strengthen its structures, protect them against fire and rethink the techniques and physics of the building, we have chosen an approach that results in a rational, open, largely glazed, versatile and flexible construction.

-The new gymnasium and music centre, with its patios, adds a notion of poetry and intimacy that did not exist before, which also works very well with the courtyard.
-Finally, the courtyard will be converted into a park to become the public garden of the "house".
+The new gymnastics and music centre, with its patios, introduces a notion of poetry and intimacy that didn’t previously exist but complements the courtyard.
+Finally, the courtyard has been transformed into a park to become a public garden.

-A college is also a place where students spend a large part of their time.
-This is why we want it to be dynamic so that the student, in the traffic, always has a relationship with the levels.
-The fact of keeping the cage open allows exchanges in the corridors, on the landing and around it.
-Bright to make it attractive, the 3rd floor shafts, the clearances and the high glazing bathe the building in light.
-The building appears open to the outside and stimulates curiosity.
+A school is also a livelyplace where the pupils spend a large part of their time.
+This is why we want it to be dynamic so that as pupils move about, they always have a relationship with the levels.
+Keeping the space open allows for exchanges in the corridors, on the landing and in the surrounding area.
+Brightly lit to make it attractive, the wells on the third floor, the corridors and the high windows bathe the building in light, making it seem open to the outside world and stimulate curiosity.

-This transformation project was carried out with a global reflection on the elements that would limit the ecological impact of the intervention.
-While the existing structure of the building was preserved as much as possible, the façade elements to be replaced were completely dismantled and sorted for recycling in a recycling and reuse center.
+This transformation project was carried out while always using elements which limit the environmental impact of the work.
+While the building’s existing structure was preserved as far as possible, the façade elements to be replaced were completely dismantled and sorted to be recycled in a recycling and reuse centre.

-In order to adapt the building to current needs and techniques, the installation of photovoltaic panels made it possible to meet at least 50% of the site's consumption.
-Finally, the intervention schedules were adapted to avoid the delivery of temporary modules and the various interventions were carried out by a majority of local companies (located less than 50km away).
+In order to adapt the building to current needs and techniques, solar panels were installed and will provide at least 50% of the building's energy.
+Finally, the work schedules were adapted to avoid the using temporary accommodation and the various works were mostly carried out by local companies (located less than 50km away).